Jasonblalack/zyngapoker/API-Documentation.md

 We felt that JSDoc repeat a lot of text.
 This gets especially annoying with short methods and trivial function signatures and documentation tasks.
 One has to typically write a lot of stuff here as well, just to correctly document things.

+### Markdown for the win

+The API system uses Markdown for everything text.
+Markdown makes writing readable text easy and could be easily transformed into HTML.
+It supports injecting code blocks via indenting or via so-called fenced blocks.

+### Integrated syntax highlighter

+All code blocks are automatically highlighted.
+Language to highlight can be specified in fenced code blocks (e.g. support for PHP, Python, etc. is included).
+The default highlighting is JavaScript.

 ## Formats